mxrkiz/QR-generation-bot-for-Telegram-messenger/README.md

 numpy #Mathematical operations for fast image processing via Pillow
 ```

-This bot was developed for a semestral project at BUT (Brno University of Technology) as part of my programming course.
 ## Features
 **Custom Color Selection:** Users can select from a predefined color palette.
 <img width="1730" height="583" alt="image" src="https://github.com/user-attachments/assets/616987f1-8439-4e1c-a6ad-6671f53263c6" />